Achieving better retirement outcomes for members

-It is fantastic if the total cost of participating in a retirement fund is less than 1% of a member’s fund credit, but if this is combined with underlying investments that are underperforming its objective, benchmark or peers by as little as 1%, the benefit gained through the lower fees means absolutely nothing.
+It is commendable that, if the total cost of participating in a retirement fund is less than 1% of a member’s fund credit, but if this is combined with underlying investments that are underperforming its objective, benchmark or peers by as little as 1%, the benefit gained through the lower fees means absolutely nothing.
 The graph in Example 1 on the right provides an illustration of the impact of a mere 1% investment return differential on the member’s final retirement benefit over a 30-year period.

 While we used an asset-based fee as the basis in Example 1 on the right, we do not believe it is fair to charge an asset-based fee to perform administrative services.

-The Ensimini Umbrella Funds were designed with a flat administrative fee commensurate with the work done by the administration team.
+Our Fund was designed with a flat administrative fee commensurate with the work done by the administration team.

 Investment returns will not be used to cross-subsidise the cost of administration or any other costs, ensuring that members earn their full return on the underlying investments.

-- Administration Costs: R57.50 per member per month (inclusive of VAT) *
+- Administration costs: R57.50 per member per month (inclusive of VAT) *

-- Consulting Costs: As agreed with your accredited consultant
+- Consulting costs: As agreed with your accredited consultant

-- Investment Costs: 0.55% of assets (inclusive of VAT)
+- Investment costs: 0.55% of assets (inclusive of VAT)